SharonNicG/Project-2018/README.md

 While the UCI repository provides details of the number of instances and attributes, to ensure we haven't lost anything in transferring/copying the file we can check this also. using the pandas command 'df.shape()' we can see the number of columns and rows in the dataset.
 We can see more details on the data structure using the 'df.info()' method which provides index, datatype, and memory information - and confirms that we have 150 results recorded in each column (4 numeric/floats and 1 text/object).
 Using 'df.count()', we can identify the any NULL observations.

+###### Assigning headers

+As identified earlier the csv file from UCI doesn't include headers.
+While we know what data has been collected for the dataset 9from our review of Fisher's work) we need to be able to link what is presented in the columns and rows to the correct measurement/variable.
+The first thing we need to do is load the csv file into Python using a 'with' function and then read it using the pandas function 'pd.read_csv'.
+Viewing the output of this shows separated columns of data with row numbers in the left margin.
+By creating a headers array and pass this new variable to the 'read-csv' function.
+To see a summary view of the column headers we can use the 'dataframe.head()' function which returns, de default, the first 5 rows of the dataset - allowing us to see the headers in place.

 ---
 ### Analysis
 ---